Hillobar/Rope/README.md

   * Once you allocate memory by increasing # threads, you can't un-allocate it by reducing # threads.
 You will need to restart Rope.
 * In general, always stop the video before changing anything.
 Otherwise, it might bork.
 Reassigning faces is okay
 * If it does bork, reload the video (reclick on it).
 If that doesn't work you'll need to restart

+### Changelog ###
+### Changes for Rope - Space Worm: ###
+* Updated video rendering to use Target Video parameters
+* Mousewheel scroll on the time bar to control frame position
+* Added an occluder model (experimental, very fast, make sure you download the new model-link below)
+* Greatly increased performance for larger videos/multiple faces
+* CLIP crashing fixed.
+Add as many words as you like!
+* Detachable video preview
+* Fixed most bugs related to changing options while playing.
+Adjust setting on the fly!
+* GFPGAN now renders up to 512x512
+* Status bar (still adding features to this)